Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 13. **Infinite Item Usage** allows you to use any item without it being removed from the menu.
 You must hold the button combination when using the item for this code to work.
 The button combination must be held for this code to work.
 14. **Reload Room** reloads the current room.
 This cannot be used on the title screen nor on the file select screen.
 When this code is used, the **Resolve Fades** code (listed below) is also used when not in a screen transition.
 15. **Levitate** allows you to levitate in the air.
 The button combination must be held for this code to work.
+16. **Auto Mash Through Text** allows you to automatically mash through all text boxes.
+Text boxes with questions (Yes, No, etc.) will still require you to manually select an option.
+The button combination must be held for this code to work.
-16. **Lock Mario's HP To Max** locks Mario's current HP to the max.
+17. **Lock Mario's HP To Max** locks Mario's current HP to the max.
-17. **Allow Running From Any Battle** allows you to run from any battle, even if the battle would normally not allow this.
+18. **Allow Running From Any Battle** allows you to run from any battle, even if the battle would normally not allow this.
-18. **Disable Pause Menu/Z Menu Sounds** disables the sound effects that play when the pause menu and the Z menu are opened/closed.
+19. **Disable Pause Menu/Z Menu Sounds** disables the sound effects that play when the pause menu and the Z menu are opened/closed.
-19. **Bobbery Early** clears some values, which allows you to perform Bobbery Early more than once on a save file without the need to reload.
+20. **Bobbery Early** clears some values, which allows you to perform Bobbery Early more than once on a save file without the need to reload.
-20. **Force NPC Item Drop** forces any defeared enemy to drop a specified item.
+21. **Force NPC Item Drop** forces any defeared enemy to drop a specified item.
 The item can be changed at will.
-21. **Resolve Fades** allows you to resolve any fades that are currently active and linger on-screen.
+22. **Resolve Fades** allows you to resolve any fades that are currently active and linger on-screen.
 Some examples of these are the Mario heads after each chapter, and when the screen pans to black when transitioning to a new screen.
-22. **Lock Flags** allows you to lock specific variables/flags.
+23. **Lock Flags** allows you to lock specific variables/flags.
 The **LSW**s and **LSWF**s are local variables/flags that change depending on the area that you're in.
 As such, the cheat will only allow you to lock the flags for one specific area at a time.
 However, you can lock the **LSW** variables for one area, and then lock the **LSWF** flags for a different area.
 The **Set New Area** options allow you to set the current area as the area to store the local flags for.
     * It is important to note that each **Lock** option allocates memory, so they shouldn't be left on when not in use.
-23. **Manage Flags** allows you to manually change a lot of the important flags in the game.
+24. **Manage Flags** allows you to manually change a lot of the important flags in the game.
-24. **Clear Area Flags** allows you to clear most of the flags for a specified area.
+25. **Clear Area Flags** allows you to clear most of the flags for a specified area.
 A confirmation message is displayed when trying to do so, to prevent accidently clearing flags.
 The flags will be cleared on the next screen transition.

 ### Stats
 This menu allows you to modify Mario's stats, all of your partner's stats, whether or not partners are enabled or not, whether a partner is out or not, and whether or not a follower is out or not.